Bringing the fragrance of aromatic plants into your home helps to create an ambiance that is comforting and rejuvenating.

 Pale yellow when the flowers first bloom, they turn an icy white that’s simply stunning.
 Stems reach 16 to 18 inches tall.

-‘Mount Hood’ bulbs are available from Dutch Grown, and this variety is excellent for forcing.
+‘Mount Hood’ bulbs are available from Eden Brothers, and this variety is excellent for forcing.

 As with most container plants, daffodil bulbs require well-drained soil.